COLREGS: Still Fit for Purpose ? [Update]

 AIS takes a growing place, for two or three years, in the concerns of leisure boaters.
 Several articles refer to it in this blog, as for equipment as for applications available for our Mac, iPad or iPhone.

-Note to neophytes in this subject, or to confirm the knowledge of the most informed of you, it seemed useful to clarify what the AIS means, while just held in Hamburg, the 15 and 16 of June, International Conference AIS Summit.
+Note to neophytes in this subject, or to confirm the knowledge of the most informed of you, it seemed useful to clarify what the AIS means, while just held in Hamburg, the 15 and 16 of June, the international conference AIS Summit.
 Read more …